 Today’s recipe is from Terry Walter’s new cookbook, Eat Clean Live Well.
-It is the second recipe I have posted from the cookbook, because I had to share one of the savory recipes with you.
-I love buckwheat noodles and collards, so this Collard Green Sukiyaki hit a home run for me.
+This Collard Green Sukiyaki is an easy weeknight meal.
+I love buckwheat noodles and collards, so this Sukiyaki hit a home run for me.

-If you don’t have a winter csa you might not have a daikon hiding at the back of your fridge, so feel free to use a parsnip or sub another veggie you have on hand.
-No access to the fancy-schmancy maitakes?
+You might not have a daikon hiding at the back of your fridge, so feel free to use a parsnip or sub another veggie you have on hand.
+No access to the fancy-schmancy maitake mushrooms?
 Then just use plain old button ones.

-Modify it to meet any special needs you have – including being too lazy to go to the store!
-Be sure to scroll to the bottom of this blog post and enter a chance to win a copy of your own.
+I’m a big believer in modifying recipes to meet any special needs you have – including being too lazy to go to the store!

 Terry’s book is really pretty awesome.
-She gives you the whys and hows of eating clean and tons of seasonal recipes that are even divided into seasons!
-It’s one of my new favorite books.
+She gives you the whys and hows of eating clean and tons of seasonal recipes that are even divided into seasons.

 - 2 dried shiitake mushrooms, broken into pieces